Skip to main content

 Benefit and Formulary Practices and Regulations that Harm Drug Competition

-This panel will focus on the business relationship between drug manufacturers and PBMs that may impact drug competition, resulting in higher drug costs for health plan sponsors and patients.
-This panel will also focus on how applicable regulations distort competitive incentives or encourage firms to focus on rent seeking, rather than price and quality.
-The panel will address a variety of topics, including:
+This panel focused on the business relationship between drug manufacturers and PBMs that may impact drug competition, resulting in higher drug costs for health plan sponsors and patients.
+This panel also focused on how applicable regulations distort competitive incentives or encourage firms to focus on rent seeking, rather than price and quality.
+The panel addressed a variety of topics, including:

 • Impact of vertical integration of the health insurer, PBM, and specialty pharmacy on incentives to reduce drug costs